deadsmond/FlatApp/README.md

-# flatapp
+# FlatApp

 Flutter example app, made for learning purposes, specifically security research.

+Previous versions:
+* v0.1: application can store 1 note in file note.txt, which is available only for FlatApp.

 Current version:
-* **v0.1**: application can store 1 note in file note.txt, which is available only for FlatApp.
+* **v0.2**: password validation object is present but mostly inactive

 Incoming version:
-* v0.2: access to application is encrypted.
+* v0.3: access to application is encrypted.
+* v0.4: password can be changed in separate view.

 ## Getting Started